-A deliciously tender Perfect Every Time Pot Roast Recipe is hard to come by these days; but I have one to share with you today, made with a quality marbled Chuck roast, tender seasonal root vegetables such as Yukon Gold potatoes, baby carrots, celery, onions, all slowly cooked in a rich broth made from red wine.
+A deliciously tender Perfect Every Time Pot Roast Recipe is hard to come by these days.
+Still, I have one to share with you today, made with a quality marbled Chuck roast, tender seasonal root vegetables such as Yukon Gold potatoes, baby carrots, celery, onions, all slowly cooked in a rich broth made from red wine.

-In every family, there is a cherished recipe for an American all-time favorite Sunday dinner; that favorite is the Pot Roast, some are tender and juicy if cooked correctly while others may leave something to be desired to be more on the tough or stringy side if cooked too rapidly.
-You just can’t rush a good tender Perfect Every Time Pot Roast Recipe; it takes a little patience on your part.
+There is a cherished recipe for an all-time American favorite Sunday dinner; that favorite is the Pot Roast.
+Some are tender and juicy if cooked correctly, while others may leave something to be desired to be more on the tough or stringy side if cooked too rapidly.
+You can’t rush a good tender Perfect Every Time Pot Roast Recipe; it takes a little patience on your part.

-One of the most important factors in my Perfect Every Time Pot Roast Recipe is the fact I take a little time choosing the right cut of meat with great marbling.
-I generally use a Chuck Roast which can be tough if not treated correctly in the cooking process leading up to a stringy pot roast.
-I always look for a decent amount of marbling to my Chuck roast to help keep it tender while I cook it slowly on low heat.
+One of the essential factors in my Perfect Every Time Pot Roast Recipe is that I take a little time choosing the proper cut of meat with excellent marbling.
+I generally use a Chuck Roast, which can be challenging if not treated correctly in the cooking process leading up to a stringy pot roast.
+I always look for a decent amount of marbling to my Chuck roast to help keep it tender while I simmer it on low heat.

-Searing the Pot Roast also helps lock in the flavor and juices while it cooks slowly in a large Dutch Oven.
+Searing the Pot Roast also helps lock in the flavor and juices while cooking slowly in a large Dutch Oven.
 By the way, did you happen to check out the gorgeous Red Cast Iron Dutch Oven in the pictures?
-I totally got that for one heck of a good price at our Aldis here in Olive Branch.
-Nice right? $29.00 bucks, was all I paid for that bad baby believe it or not.
-Told you it was a great steal, I mean deal.
+I got that for one heck of a reasonable price at our Aldis here in Olive Branch.
+Nice right? $29.00 bucks were all I paid for that lousy baby, believe it or not.
+I told you it was a great steal.
+I mean deal.
 Ha Ha!

 Another huge factor to a tender Perfect Every Time Pot Roast Recipe is the low heat and longer cooking time.
 Generally, my rule of thumb for a tender Perfect Every Time pot roast is that 1 pound of Chuck Roast = 1 hour of cooking time at 275 Degrees.
-That’s fairly simple for everyone to remember and eliminates what I call cooking confusion.
-So if you have a 7-pound roast you simple cook 7 hours on 275 Degrees F. Easy peasy to remember right?
+That’s relatively simple for everyone to remember and eliminates what I call cooking confusion.
+So if you have a 7-pound roast, you simple cook 7 hours on 275 Degrees F. Easy peasy to remember.
 Slow and steady wins the Pot Roast race every darn time, friends.

-I sure hope you picked up and nice healthy Chuck Roast of about 6-7 pounds because, trust me this is the motherload of all tender and delicious Pot Roast recipes– which is exactly how it got the name of Perfect Every Time Pot Roast Recipe.
+I sure hope you picked up an excellent healthy Chuck Roast of about 6-7 pounds because trust me, this is the motherload of all tender and delicious Pot Roast recipes– which is exactly how it got the name of Perfect Every Time Pot Roast Recipe.
 It earned that lovely title over the years.